executablebooks/markdown-it-py/docs/other.md

 So, by default `markdown-it` should be safe.
 We care about it.

-If you find a security problem - contact us via tracker or email.
+If you find a security problem - contact us via <executablebooks@gmail.com>.
 Such reports are fixed with top priority.

 ## Plugins